IkennaEgwim/Expenso/README.md

 - Secure and Private: Robust security measures ensure your data is safe and accessible only to you.
 - Reports and Visualizations: Generate detailed reports, view spending charts (coming soon).

-The live application can be viewed here :  [expenso website](https://expenso-f0dd67831327.herokuapp.com/accounts/login/?next=/)
+The live application can be viewed here:  [Live Preview](https://expenso-f0dd67831327.herokuapp.com/accounts/login/?next=/)

 Feel free to test the app using the provided test credentials: